AhmedMagdyNoser/node-vendora/README.md

 ### 3. Profile Module

 This module empowers authenticated users to update their personal data.
 See `controllers/profileController.js` for implementation details.

+### 4. Addresses CRUD

+Allows users to manage their own saved addresses.
+Stored as subdocuments in the user model.
+See `controllers/addressController.js` for implementation details.

+### 5. Wishlist Module

+Allows users to save products for later.
+Items are stored as product references in the user document.
+See `controllers/wishlistController.js` for implementation details.

+### 6. Cart Module

+Manages cart items and applied coupons within the user document.
+See `controllers/cartController.js` for implementation details.

 ---